J2ZROMERO/blog_app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Feel free to share your inquires to our social links provided and we will help you.
+> Feel free to share your inquiries to our social links provided and we will help you.
+Don't forget to gift us a ⭐️

-If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>